Zhou-Kevin-Yu/UNSW-Treats/assumptions.md

 *ITERATION 2 ASSUMPTIONS*
 dm/create/v1:
 - should throw an error if the user creating the dm is also in the uId array

+dm/leave/v1
+- when creator leave the dm, another person is promoted.
+This is decided by the order of which the creator made the dm.